Dog lung cancer accounts for about one percent of all cancers in dogs.

-If a tumor is revealed from the chest x-rays, examination with a fine needle aspirate of the lung mass may need to be done to see if it is cancerous.
+If the chest x-rays show a tumor, the vet will suggest examination with a fine needle aspirate of the lung mass to see if it is cancerous.

 This involves sedating the dog, passing a needle through the dog’s chest wall and inserting the needle into the mass, and then using the syringe to remove some cells for evaluation.

 Another way to obtain a definitive diagnosis of canine lung cancer is by surgical exploration (mass biopsy).
 This involves opening up the chest cavity and removing tissue samples from a lung mass.

 Conventional Treatment of Canine Lung Cancer